-Radio: Sunday 16 September.
-In Pursuit of Beauty: Slow Art (BBC Radio 4) I am interviewed alongside sculptor David Nash.
-We talk about his Ash Dome at 40 and my two-year Wild Patience mile of writing. in a programme which also features durational sculpture and music.
+Radio: In Pursuit of Beauty: Slow Art (BBC Radio 4) Interviewed alongside sculptor David Nash, discussing his Ash Dome at 40 and Tanya’s two-year Wild Patience mile of writing, in a programme which also features durational sculpture and music.
 Producer Sara-Jane Hall.

 Radio: Saturday 15 September.
 Interviewed for Radio Devon’s breakfast show on the story behind Wild Woman Swimming